Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Results

-When stellar metallicity is instead treated as a free parameter (\texttt{intr\_Z}), the model with the normalised true SFH still recovers $M_\star$ almost perfectly and $Z_{\star}$ with reasonable accuracy.
+When stellar metallicity is instead treated as a free parameter (\texttt{intS\_Z}), the model with the normalised true SFH still recovers $M_\star$ almost perfectly and $Z_{\star}$ with reasonable accuracy.
 The fitted $Z_{\star}$ tends to exceed the true value at intermediate metallicities ($\log\, Z_\star/Z_\odot\sim-1.3$), although the offset is not severe.
 This upward bias reflects the posterior's preference for young, metal-enriched populations that dominate the UV fluxes.
 Because not all stars in the simulation share the same $Z_{\star}$, the fitting outcome depends jointly on the SFH and the stellar metallicity distribution.

-For the parametric SFH models, age--metallicity degeneracy significantly impacts the posterior distribution, as either lowering $Z_{\star}$ or increasing the mass of young stars can yield similarly blue SEDs.
-Our findings indicate that the photometric properties of the simulated galaxies are frequently reproduced by reducing $Z_\star$ while simultaneously enhancing the contribution from old populations, which in turn elevates $M_\star$.
+For the parametric SFH models, the age--metallicity degeneracy significantly impacts the posterior distribution, since lowering $Z_{\star}$ or increasing the mass of young stars does end up yielding similarly blue SEDs.
+Our findings indicate that the photometric properties of the simulated galaxies are frequently reproduced by reducing $Z_\star$, while simultaneously enhancing the contribution from old populations, which, in turn, elevates $M_\star$.
 This outcome reflects the stronger degeneracy in SED modelling at low metallicities.
 Specifically, low-$Z_{\star}$ SEDs permit a wider range of mass ratios between young and old stars, whereas high-$Z_{\star}$ models necessitate the inclusion of young populations to offset redder colours.
-Consequently, the posterior distributions display a systematic bias towards low metallicities, with the constant SFH model often predicting values near the lower limit of the prior range (upper right panel of Figure~\ref{fig:intr_stellar}).
+Consequently, the posterior distributions display a systematic bias towards low metallicities, with the constant SFH model often predicting values near the lower limit of the prior range (upper right panel of Fig.~\ref{fig:intr_stellar}).
 Although this effect is weaker in the double-power law and non-parametric SFH models, high median offsets of 0.78 and 0.6 dex, respectively, are observed, indicating that the fitted metallicities are unreliable.